totallyuniquelily/totallyuniquelily.github.io/_drafts/bqn-80-waves.md

 ## Forwards

-(EPILEPSY WARNING: this animation can still get pretty "flashy" after you let it run for a while)
+(EPILEPSY WARNING: this animation start to flash a lot after you let it run for a while)
 {% include bqn-80.html code="l‿h ← (-⋈⊢)60
 base ← (⊢×15<|) (××10+|) -⟜68 ⊑¨↕136‿240
 # 0¨⌾(l↓h↓⊢)
 {|𝕨÷base}" %}

-The "l‿h" in this one is used to only keep the bottom and top 60 pixels, since the (excluded) middle part was really flashy.
+The "l‿h" in this one is used to only keep the bottom and top 60 pixels, since the (excluded) middle part flashed a lot.

 <script src="assets/bqn-80-embed/bqn.js"></script>
 <script src="assets/bqn-80-embed/bqn-80.js"></script>